At a Glance

 A trio of eBird hotspots are on or near the western half of the Indian Head Rail Trail:

-- Mattawoman Creek–Mattingly Park, near the west end of the Rail Trail – 89+ species
+- Mattawoman Creek–Mattingly Park, near the west end of the Rail Trail – 103+ species

-- Bumpy Oak Swamp – 95+ species
+- Bumpy Oak Swamp – 112+ species

-The area near the Mason Spring hotspot has been the most productive to date.
+The area near the Mason Springs hotspot has been the most productive to date.
 A baker’s dozen of waterfowl have been reported: Canada Goose, Tundra Swan, Wood Duck, Blue-winged Teal, Gadwall, American Wigeon, Mallard, American Black Duck, Northern Pintail, Green-winged Teal, Bufflehead, Hooded Merganser, and Common Merganser.

 American Woodcock is sometimes found in the spring.
 Great Blue Herons, Great Egrets, and Green Herons frequent the wetlands.
 Ospreys and Bald Eagles are plentiful breeders, with eagles being present all year and Ospreys from March through September.
 Other locally breeding raptors include Red-tailed and Red-shouldered Hawks.